Summer Research Writing Workshop

 The Summer Research Writing Workshop helps graduate students at Illinois Institute of Technology cultivate their writing skills and achieve their research goals.
 Geared toward students who are ready to start writing about their research, every participant who completes the workshop will have a finished dissertation chapter or publishable journal/conference article prepared for submission by the end of the workshop.

-Summer Research Writing Program Student Testimonials
+Summer Research Writing Workshop Student Testimonials

 Student Testimonials